 Children with disabilities and their families continue to face significant barriers to accessing inclusive high-quality early childhood programs, and Faith Lutheran School would like to assist with these barriers.
 We have developed a list of guidelines in efforts to contribute to the best possible outcome for the child.
 Please note that research shows that an upfront discussion about differences and diversity is more valuable at promoting successful inclusion than not talking about the differences at all.

 • Any volunteer or privately hired person working in FLS classrooms must abide by the Department of Early Learning’s licensing requirements.
-If the child’s diagnosis suggests that they can’t abide by the Department of Early Learning’s requirements then the Director, along with the family, must fill out a Plan to Meet the Special Needs of an Individual Child document.
+If the child’s diagnosis suggests that they can’t abide by the Department of Early Learning’s requirements then the Director/Associate Director, along with the family, must fill out a Plan to Meet the Special Needs of an Individual Child document.

 • FLS staff will observe if the child is able to access the class curriculum and if the environment can accommodate to support the best outcome for the student.
 If we feel the student has a special need that we cannot accommodate to provide the best possible outcome for the student, then we reserve the right to deny acceptance.